MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 ## 02. Motor & Drive

 The electric motor is driven by the power drive electronics and is mechanically connected to the actuator drive system.
 The simulation framework can be easily extended to describe alternative motion control architectures (e.g., direct-drive or multi-axis linear setups).
 The motor’s dynamic characteristics and electrical losses are modeled using efficiency maps, with transient temperatures determined by internal losses and thermal mass.
 To deliver the required torque and force, the motor is coupled with a precision gearbox operating at a constant transmission ratio, with mechanical losses modeled using a constant efficiency.

 <img width="1915" height="1009" alt="9-1" src="https://github.com/user-attachments/assets/d6148666-3abd-47bb-82a7-26651afe2487" />

+This Simscape Electrical motor and drive block is parameterized at the system level with an enabled thermal port to model physical heat transfer into the cooling loop.
+The drive unit is configured for a continuous peak torque of 200 N·m and a continuous maximum power of 100 kW with a fast dynamic response defined by a torque control time constant $T_c = 0.002\text{ s}$.
+System efficiency and electrical losses are captured via 2D lookup tables ($P(\omega, T)$) mapped across the full speed and torque operational range.
+This multi-physics formulation accurately calculates real-time power dissipation losses to evaluate transient electro-thermal performance under demanding drive cycles.

 <img width="822" height="718" alt="9-3" src="https://github.com/user-attachments/assets/4258bbc4-0878-4c89-b5d2-305b62115a73" />